urbit/docs/docs/hoon/concepts.md

 and a parsed source expression; it produces a product type and an executable formula.

-Calculating the output type from the input `hoon` is called "type inference".
+Calculating the output type from the input `hoon` and subject type is called "type inference".
 If you've used another typed functional language, like Haskell, the Hoon compiler's type inference does the same job but with less intelligence.

 Haskell infers backward and forward; Hoon only infers forward.
 Hoon can't figure out the type of a noun from how you use it,